-If your 2020 feels like a rollercoaster whose rickety wooden track just never seems to end, you’re not alone.
-It’s been a wild spin around the sun for all of us—and as the end of the year creeps ever closer, another event approaches the nonprofit world like a meteor coming to visit its dinosaur buddies for Sunday dinner.
+Think back to 2020: If your memories of 2020 feel like a rollercoaster whose rickety wooden track just never seemed to end, you’re not alone.
+It was a wild spin around the sun for all of us—and as the end of the year crept ever closer, another event approach the nonprofit world like a meteor coming to visit its dinosaur buddies for Sunday dinner.

 Giving Tuesday—the Tuesday falling after Thanksgiving, after Cyber Monday, Small Business Saturday, and Black Friday, offering people a chance to give instead of consume—is the biggest giving day of the year.
 And it's primed to become bigger than ever this year as we’re now all locked in our houses.

 This Giving Tuesday understandably might feel different from past Giving Tuesdays for many of us in the fundraising world.
 It makes sense that it feels harder to fundraise in a world where people have less to give than they might have had in years past—acknowledging that you’re going to have to cheerfully ask people to give when they don’t have as much to spare to is a difficult pill to swallow.

 As we get closer to Giving Tuesday, remember the work you do is valuable.
 And if you’re ever in doubt that you’re doing the right thing by fundraising this Giving Tuesday 2020, just check out this handy cheat sheet featuring five reasons you need to give Giving Tuesday your all this year and every year.